Mid-Voyage Land Adventure: River Kwai & World War II Memorials

 Duration: 1.5 Days / 1 Night

-This Mid-Voyage Land Adventure requires advance booking through Silversea Reservations by December 20, 2012.
-Requests received after this date are on a space available basis only.
+This Mid-Voyage Land Adventure requires advance booking through Silversea Reservations by November 1, 2014.
+Requests received after this date may be accommodated on a space-available basis and the programme price is subject to change.
 Payment in full is due within 120 days prior to sailing.
 This programme is non-refundable if cancelled within 90 days of sailing.
+A minimum number of participants is required to operate this programme.

 Arriving into Kanchanaburi, your first stop is at the Don Rak War Cemetery.
 Here, almost 7,000 POWs, who perished during the construction of the River Kwai Bridge and the 'Death Railway', found their final resting place.
 Today, the cemetery is lovingly maintained by local volunteers and the graves are decorated with colourful flowers.